VasundharaShaw/Reproducibility_pipeline_updated/README.md

 ### Mode 2 — Batch mode

-Processes all repositories registered in `output/db/db.sqlite`.
-This is the main mode for large-scale reproducibility studies.
+Processes repositories from `data/db.sqlite` (the source database containing 5241 repositories from Sheeba Samuel's original reproducibility study).
+Results are written back to the same database.

 ---